sidewayss/html-elements/README.md

 #### Miscellaneous JavaScript Properties and Methods:
 - `text` (read-only) is the formatted text value, including currency, units, etc.
 - `useLocale` (read-only) returns `true` if `locale` is set.
-- `validate` is a `Function` for custom validation or transformation.
+- `validate` is a `Function` for custom validation and/or transformation.
 - `resize(forceIt)` resizes the element.
 When `autoResize` is `true`, it runs automatically after setting any attribute that affects the element's width or alignment.
 When `autoResize` is `false`, you must set `forceIt` to `true` or the function won't run.
 Call it after you change CSS font properties, for example.

 ### Events